About Annals of Internal Medicine CME and MOC

 The American College of Physicians is accredited by the Accreditation Council for

-Continuing Medical Education (ACCME) to provide continuing education for physicians.
+Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The American College of Physicians designates each journal article educational activity
+The American College of Physicians designates this journal-based CME Activity, Annals

-educational activity for a maximum of 1.5 AMA PRA Category 1 Credit™.
+articles, for a maximum of 1 AMA PRA Category 1 Credit™.
 Physicians

-Physicians should only claim credit commensurate with the extent of their participation
+should claim only the credit commensurate with the extent of their participation

 in the activity.

-Editors' Disclosures can be found on the Disclosures page.
+Editors' Disclosures can be found ahead of each CME activity.

 Definition of CME